 We feel it's important to receive direct involvement from your agency to ensure that any interests you may have in the Mississippi River Project area are considered during this process.
 Please designate a point(s) of contact within your organization, as we plan to conduct interagency meetings in the near future.

 We will keep you informed on the status of this planning effort as it progresses.
 Should you have any questions or concerns, my point of contact for this effort is Mr. Joseph Lundh.
-He can be reached at the state of the state
+He can be reached at Please advise Mr. Lundh if you would like him to use a particular point of contact with your agency.
+Please don't hesitate to contact me if there is anything I can assist with at 1